Article Summary

 Across the web, the chatter around VPNSecure is pretty mixed.

 Some users claim that they can’t access certain sites, for example.
-Common sites blocked included the BBC iplayer website and Netflix.
+Common sites blocked included the BBC iPlayer website and Netflix.

 VPNSecure is an Australian-based company.
 And unfortunately, they’re among the most regulated countries in the world.